beeznest/chamilo-lms-icpna/plugin/external_page_ngl/readme.txt

 Button Name: Set a button name to show in the courses tool

-Login process: Set the URL to sing-in to NGL
+Login process: Set the URL to sign-in to NGL

 Image Path: Set the button image